-In every basic business transaction, there are two parties – the seller and the buyer.
+In every business transaction, there is a buyer and seller.
 The seller provides goods or services to the buyer for a fee.
 In reverse, the buyer provides money for the seller’s goods or services.

 It’s this transaction that brings up questions.
 How much money does the buyer owe?
 What exactly are they paying for?
 How will the payment be made?

 To answer these questions, the seller sends the buyer an invoice.
-The invoice will outline the total cost, all of the goods and services provided and the terms of the transaction.
+An invoice is a document that outlines the total cost, all of the goods and services provided and the terms of the transaction.

 The buyer sends through the money that is owed following the conditions that were set out and the transaction is complete!